cambridge-cares/TheWorldAvatar/Agents/StatusAgent/README.md

   + `docker-compose -f ./docker/docker-compose.yml build --force-rm`
 + To generate a Container (i.e. run the Image):
   + `docker-compose -f ./docker/docker-compose.yml up -d --force-recreate`

-For experienced Docker developers, a bash script has been provided (`quick-build.sh`) that allows all stages of the build to be cached and used to speed up future builds.